-There is 1 option available - the My-T-Soft 2 Keyboard Logon
+There is 1 option available - Setup / Configure Logon Utility (My-T-Soft 2 Keyboard Logon)

 The My-T-Soft 2 software used which allows customized layouts of the logon keyboard, an the My-T-Soft 2 approach enables the use of a My-T-Soft 2 keyboard during the secure logon sequence.
-The keyboard can be modified with IMG's "Build-A-Board".
+The keyboard can be modified with IMG's "Build-A-Board" (ANSI 2.10 version).